houdiniproject/houdini/README.md

 ### Installation prep

-Houdini requires a few pieces of software be installed, as well as some optional pieces which make development much easier.
+Houdini requires a few pieces of software be installed as mentioned in Prerequisites above, as well as some optional pieces which make development much easier.
+The optional tools include:

-These include:

-- PostgreSQL 12 (10 probably works)
-- NodeJS 14 (we require 14 because we want the full internationalization built-in)
-- Ruby 2.7.6

-There a few optional tools which make working on Houdini easier

 - RBENV - rbenv is a version manager tool for the Ruby programming language on Unix-like systems.
 It is useful for switching between multiple Ruby versions on